-In accordance with our strategic objectives for 2018, Granite acquired over \$540 million in modern e-commerce and distribution assets and disposed of \$730 million of non-core assets, while generating year-over-year growth in reported funds from operations (FFO) per Stapled Unit(1) of 13.2% and maintaining a conservative balance sheet and ample liquidity.
+In accordance with our strategic objectives for 2019, Granite acquired over \$900 million in modern e-commerce and distribution assets and disposed of over \$100 million of non-core assets, while generating year-over-year growth in funds from operations (FFO) per Stapled Unit(1) of 3.8% and maintaining a conservative balance sheet with approximately \$800 million of liquidity as at December 31, 2019.

-In addition, Granite delivered strong total return performance relative to the S&P/TSX Composite Index and the S&P/TSX Capped REIT Index.
-Granite also announced an increase in its annual distribution by 2.9% to \$2.80 per Stapled Unit for 2019, its seventh consecutive annual increase.
+From a capital markets perspective, Granite delivered strong total return performance relative to both the S&P/TSX Composite Index and the S&P/TSX Capped REIT Index.
+Granite also announced an increase in its annual distribution by 3.6% to \$2.90 per Stapled Unit for 2020, its eighth consecutive annual increase.